-The two urban requests was an east-west loop serving the Sioux Falls Central Business District.
-The ten mile Interstate would connect from Interstate 29 and Interstate 229 along most likely West 12th and East 10th Streets.
+The two urban requests were an east-west loop serving the Sioux Falls Central Business District.
+The ten-mile Interstate would connect from Interstate 29 and Interstate 229 along most likely West 12th and East 10th Streets.

 The second request would be a six-mile inner loop of Rapid City.
 Interstate 190 would bisect the route at its southern terminus.
 South Dakota did not receive any additional Interstate mileage.

 Tennessee requested five corridors initially.

 - US 78 from Memphis to the Mississippi State Line